Key takeaways

 The OcuraLife Plasma Pen is built for this

 Delivers focused plasma energy at the capillary.
 Nine power settings, single-use sterile tips.
 A scab forms, falls off on its own, and the skin renews in two to three weeks.
+Backed by a 90-day money-back guarantee.

 See the OcuraLife Cherry Angioma Pen